What is the state of American art?

 San Francisco, February 10, 2024

-Examine the state of American art through the lens of radical imagining and collective care.
-The Fine Arts Museums of San Francisco, in collaboration with the Colby College Museum of Art’s Lunder Institute for American Art, present an afternoon of discussion featuring artists, curators, and interpretation specialists.
-Together, we will explore the responsibility of art workers in the face of censorship, the aftermath of the reversal of affirmative action, and ongoing assaults on education and freedom of expression.
-Moving beyond the buzzwords of diversity, equity, access, and inclusion, these discussions will challenge both speakers and visitors to reassess the possibilities of creative work in shaping American life and discourse.
+Two conversations over the course of a weekend examine the state of American art through the lens of radical imagining and collective care in a pair of discussions featuring artists, curators, and interpretation specialists.
+Together, participants explore the responsibility of art workers in the face of censorship, the aftermath of the reversal of affirmative action, and ongoing assaults on education and freedom of expression.
+Moving beyond the buzzwords of diversity, equity, access, and inclusion, these conversations challenge both speakers and visitors to reassess the possibilities of creative work in shaping American life and discourse.

 Lunder Institute @ The Broad